Supporting New Zealand small businesses for 5 years.

 Short-term business funding lets you take out a smaller amount of money for an urgent matter.
 In general, the repayment period is between 3 months and a year.

 If you want to maximise the benefits of this form of financing while eliminating the risks, you need to take a few things into account.
+Understanding the interest rate, whether it is a fixed rate or variable, is crucial for planning your repayment plan and managing costs.
+Lenders will assess your credit and financial data to determine eligibility and interest rates.

 1. Purpose